kdpuvvadi/omadac/docs/ssl/mkcert.md

 mkcert -pkcs12 192.168.0.2
 ```

-Output should be something similor
+Output should be something similar

 ```shell
 Created a new certificate valid for the following names 📜